Conflict of Interest

-A. The University policy that covers the FCOI disclosures process is Faculty Policy E110: Conflicts of Interest in Research.
+A. The University policy that covers the COI disclosures process is Faculty Policy E110: Conflicts of Interest in Research.

-Q. Am I required to submit an FCOI disclosure?
+Q. Am I required to submit an COI disclosure?

 A. The conflict of interest disclosure requirements apply to all investigators (principal investigator, co- principal investigator, faculty, staff, students and non-UNM consultants) who will be involved the design conduct or reporting of:

 c) Research funded by a formal award from internal UNM sources based on submission of a proposal.

 Q: Are non-UNM investigators required to submit an COI disclosure?